 about how increased teacher autonomy and targeted policy directives changed the way Canadian students learn.

-Shanghai-China’s students topped the international rankings their first time out of the gate.
+students topped the international rankings their first time out of the gate in 2009, and managed to improve on that performance in 2012.
 Discover how

 this education-driven city taught its students to be so successful.